dunsten/TestAutomation/hardware/Readme-New.md

 ## Instructions

 # Installation
-1. Clone the Mock_DAQ repository from GitHub - https://github.com/dunsten/TestAutomation.git
+1. Clone the Hardware repository from GitHub - https://github.com/dunsten/TestAutomation.git
 2. Ensure Python 3.x is installed on your system.
 3. Install the necessary dependencies using `pip install -r requirements.txt`.